miloszKacki/Simulated-automated-trading-of-WIG20-index/README.md

-## Simulated automatic trading of WIG20
+## Simulated automated trading of WIG20

 This project is a simulation of Automated trading, based off of the MACD and Signal trade indicators.